Domestication of the dog: Role of epigenetics

 Differences in hormonal expression that are associated with domestication syndrome may be linked to epigenetic modifications.
 A recent study that compared the methylation patterns of dogs with those of wolves found 68 significantly different methylated sites.
 These included sites which are linked to two neurotransmitter genes associated with cognition.
-There is a direct association between the dog's social behaviour and OXTR, which is a receptor for the neurotransmitter Oxytocin, and this has been caused through the epigenetic methylation of the OXTR gene.
+There is a direct association between the dog's social behaviour and OXTR, which is a receptor for the neurotransmitter oxytocin, and this has been caused through the epigenetic methylation of the OXTR gene.
 DNA methylation differences have been found between wolves and dogs, and between different dog breeds.
-This implies that epigentic factors may have been important for both dog domestication and the divergence of dog breeds.
+This implies that epigenetic factors may have been important for both dog domestication and the divergence of dog breeds.

 Similar to humans, wolves show strong social and emotional bonds within their groupings, and this relationship might have been the foundation for the evolution of dog-human bonding.
 In 2019, a literature review led to a new theory named Active Social Domestication, in which the social environment of the dog ancestor induced neuro-physiological changes that caused an epigenetic cascade, which led to the rapid development of domestication syndrome.

 Dog and human coevolution

 Parallel evolution

-Being the first domesticated species has created a strong bond between dogs and humans and entwined their histories.
-There is an extensive list of genes that showed signatures of parallel evolution in dogs and humans.
-A suite of 311 genes under positive selection in dogs are related to a large number of overlapping loci which show the same patterns in humans, and these play a role in digestion, neurological processes, and some being involved with cancers.
-This fact can be used to study the coevolution of gene function.
-Dogs accompanied humans when they first migrated into new environments.
-Both dogs and humans have adapted to different environmental conditions, with their genomes showing parallel evolution.
-These include adaptation to high altitude, low oxygen hypoxia conditions, and genes that play a role in digestion, metabolism, neurological processes, and some related to cancer.
-It can be inferred from those genes which act on the serotonin system in the brain that these have given rise to less aggressive behavior when living in a crowded environment.
-Dogs suffer from the same common diseases – such as cancer, diabetes, heart disease, and neurological disorders – as do humans.
-The underlying disease pathology is similar to humans, as is their responses and outcomes to treatment.
+Being the first domesticated species by humans has created a strong bond between dogs and humans and entwined their histories.
+Dogs accompanied humans when they first migrated into new environments and show similar adaptations – such as to high altitude, low oxygen conditions.

+There is an extensive list of genes showing signatures of parallel evolution in dogs and humans.
+This has led to the study of the coevolution of gene function.
+311 genes under positive selection in dogs are related to a large number of overlapping loci which show the same patterns in humans.
+These genes are involved in traits ranging from digestion and neurological processes to some cancers.
+For example, it has been inferred from genes which act on the serotonergic system in the brain that coevolution has led to less aggressive behaviour when living in crowded environments.

+Dogs also suffer from many of the same common diseases as humans – including cancer, diabetes, heart disease, and neurological disorders.
+The underlying disease pathologies are similar to those in humans, as are their responses to treatment and resultant outcomes.